Sophia Dzwig

 • Sole counsel for a bank in relation to a freezing order under the Criminal Justice Act 1988 against a defendant convicted of mortgage fraud.

-• Acting for a defendant to a claim by the Kuwaiti national pension fund arising from alleged payment of secret commissions, with Adam Kramer KC and Ian Higgins
+• Acted for a defendant to a claim by the Kuwaiti national pension fund arising from alleged payment of secret commissions, with Adam Kramer KC and Ian Higgins

-• Acting for the National Crime Agency with Andrew Sutcliffe KC in proceedings for freezing order and civil recovery order arising from alleged money laundering.
+• Acted for the National Crime Agency with Andrew Sutcliffe KC in proceedings for freezing order and civil recovery order arising from alleged money laundering.

 • Member of the Serious Fraud Office’s Panel of Counsel (Proceeds of Crime International Assistance Division, Panel C).